ASAO YOROKU I

 Career:

-Fall 1826: Tomozô goes back to Ôsaka.
+Fall 1826: Tomozô went back to Ôsaka.

 Comments:

 Asao Yoroku I was a talented and popular 19th century Kamigata actor, which was specialized in jitsuaku/katakiyaku roles.
-On the positive side, he was an expert in turning a somersault on stage (tombo).
+On the positive side, he was an expert in turning a somersault on stage (tonbo).
 On the negative side, he was a heavy drinker and was quite a troublemaker once he was drunk.

 Asao Yoroku I playing the role of Ogata Rikimaru